-Consequences of piñon-juniper woodland fuel reduction: prescribed fire increases soil erosion while mastication does not
+Consequences of pinyon-juniper woodland fuel reduction: Prescribed fire increases soil erosion while mastication does not

 Reference